Walt Disney World is the most magical place on earth. How could anything ruin your vacation?

 But, this is also the best way to ruin your vacation.

 There’s a reason why everyone rushes to leave the Park right after the nighttime shows.
-Disney is exhausting, even if you succeeded in not overplanning your day.
+Disney is exhausting!

-You can always go back later on.
+You can always go back later in the day.
 And if you do, you’ll be much more refreshed and able to enjoy the rest of the evening (and shorter lines for those attractions).

 Not Wearing The Right Shoes

-My trip came and on Day 1, my nicely broken in sneakers gave me a blister that caused me pain the rest of my trip.
+My trip came and on Day 1, my nicely broken in sneakers gave me a blister.
+Yup…that blister hurt me the whole rest of my trip.

-After years of getting blisters, I had enough and packed some of my comfiest sandals and hoped for the best.
-I didn’t get one single blister!
+After years of only listening to other people’s advice (and getting a blister every time!), I had enough.
+This time around I packed some of my comfiest sandals and hoped for the best.
+After all, what did I have to lose, I was already getting terrible blisters!
+Much to my surprise, I didn’t get one single blister!

-Wear whatever your feet are most comfortable in!
+Lesson learned!
+Wear whatever YOUR feet are most comfortable in!

 Using Your MagicBand To Pay For Everything

 Attaching your credit card to your MagicBand is so convenient.
-Why dig through your Park bag for your credit card when you can pay with your MagicBand?
+Why dig through your Park bag for your credit card when you can tap your MagicBand?

+Sure, it’s convenient.
 But, you may find yourself spending more than you normally would otherwise.
-By the end of the week, you’ll wish you paid more attention to how much you were spending.
+And by the end of your trip, you’ll wish you paid more attention to how much you were spending.

 If you have lots of cards, remember to transfer the balances over to one card on Disney Gift Card to make your life easier.